 New Creation Arts exists to foster creative, theological, and liturgical engagement with the arts at Duke Divinity School and the surrounding and global community.
 It does this through regular art exhibits in the Divinity School, including an annual, themed Juried Arts Exhibit; fellowship activities, and lending support to other groups hosting arts-related events.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

-Reformed Student Association
+Presbyterian/Reformed Student Association

 This is an active group of students at Duke Divinity School that is dedicated to prayer, worship, fellowship, and study.
 All Reformed-minded students are invited to participate, as well as those of other Christian denominations.
-Biweekly RSA lunch meetings take on contemporary Christian issues regarding faith as Christians, denominational matters, and issues in the world at large.
-Members of RSA seek to encourage one another in ministry and service and worship regularly at Presbyterian and Reformed churches throughout the Triangle community.
+Biweekly lunch meetings take on contemporary Christian issues regarding faith as Christians, denominational matters, and issues in the world at large.
+Members of this group seek to encourage one another in ministry and service and worship regularly at Presbyterian and Reformed churches throughout the Triangle community.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

 The Roger Williams Fellowship